 In China, settlement is generally encouraged in court proceedings.
 The parties may settle through a court-led mediation procedure or apply to the court to certify their sidebar settlement.
 The court will issue a consent judgment, which is binding on the parties.

 i Settlement through mediation by the court

 The court would generally seek to mediate between the parties at various stages of the proceeding, unless the parties explicitly object to mediation.
 The parties may also proactively request the court to carry out mediation.
-Once the parties reach an agreement as a result of the mediation, the court will issue a confirmatory judgment to formalise the terms of settlement and this judgment will be legally binding upon the parties and enforceable.
+Once the parties reach an agreement as a result of mediation, the court will issue a confirmatory judgment to formalise the terms of settlement and this judgment will be legally binding upon the parties and enforceable.

 ii Settlement between the parties

 The parties to a private antitrust dispute may also initiate discussions between themselves aimed at settlement outside the court proceedings without the involvement of the court.
 If the parties agree on settlement, the plaintiff may petition to withdraw the case, and the parties may also petition the court to issue a confirmatory judgment to officially recognise their settlement and to render it enforceable.
 The court will review the terms of settlement to ensure that they do not fall foul of public interests.